salt-extensions/salt-extension-copier/docs/topics/documenting/building.md

 :::

 ## Build once

-If you just want to build your documentation:
+To build your documentation once:

 ```bash
 nox -e docs
 ```

-You can find the rendered docs in `docs/_build/html`.
+The rendered documentation will be located in `docs/_build/html`.

 ## Live preview
-While developing, it can help to have an automatically reloading preview of the rendered documentation.
-The following command renders the current documentation, starts an HTTP server, opens your default browser and watches the repository for changes.
+For continuous development, you can start a live preview that automatically reloads when changes are made:

 ```bash
 nox -e docs-dev
 ```

+This command builds the documentation, starts an HTTP server, opens your default browser, and watches for changes.

 :::{note}
-If you're building the documentation on a remote system, you need to override the host the HTTP server is listening to since it defaults to `localhost`:
+If building on a remote system, override the default `localhost` host with:

 ```bash
 nox -e docs-dev -- --host=1.2.3.4